-Susan got angry because of the flight attendant's answer.
-The flight attendant's answer.
-The flight attendant's answer.
-The flight attendant's answer.
-MADE The flight attendant's answer HIS NOT He'd rather their invitation.
-4. She can't bear his behaviour any more.
-She can't PUT She can't HAVE c.
+morae, moraem g mo morae groun . o pomito Susan got angry because of the flight attendant's answer.
+The flight attendant's answertemper.
+MADE 2.
+He was so popular that everyone believed him.
+Such HIS 3.
+He regretted the fact that he had accepted their invitation.
+He'd rather their invitation.
+NOT 4.
+She can't bear his behaviour any more.
+She can't PUT 5.
+I don't believe you've missed the bus again!
+You HAVE c.
 Write one word in each gap.
-10 points Of all of the so-called 'domestic crafts', knitting remains the most laden (1) stereotypes in the public imagination.
-While baking and gardening have mostly rid themselves of associations with 'women's work', knitting still, for the average person, conjures images of an elderly white woman, sitting either in a rocking chair (2) in a circle of her peers.
-(3) fact, this assumed demographic only describes a fraction of the world's knitting community, which has blossomed in the 21st Century.
-As a creative outlet with therapeutic benefits, it has proven to be a trending activity in life under lockdown for people of various ages and backgrounds.
-And recently, knitting (4) also come into fashion proper, thanks to a new generation of designers, (5) are transforming the 'old-fashioned' practice into a high-fashion art form.
-The documented history of knitting begins in Ancient Egyptian, from the 3rd to 5th Cer structural complexity of the first socks, however, suggest that knitting is (6) archaeologists can prove.
-Knitting spread from the Middle East to Europe via Mediter routes in the 14th Century, and even has (7) own art historical record; Maste Minden's Visit of the Angel , in (8) the Madonna is depicted knitting, dates back to wool garments became popular in the UK from Medieval times onwards, mainly (9) weather-resistant qualities, particularly among soldiers, sailors and labourers.
-William L older than ranean trade er Bertram of 1410.
-Knitted of their invented the first technical knitting machine in 1589, which transferred the bulk of the industry out of a.
+10 points Of all of the so-called 'domestic crafts', knitting remains the most laden (1) ster public imagination.
+While baking and gardening have mostly rid themselves of ass 'women's work', knitting still, for the average person, conjures images of an elderly sitting either in a rocking chair (2) in a circle of her peers.
+(3) fact, demographic only describes a fraction of the world's knitting community, which has the 21st Century.
+As a creative outlet with therapeutic benefits, it has proven to be a trin life under lockdown for people of various ages and backgrounds.
+And recently, knit also come into fashion proper, thanks to a new generation of designers, (5) are the 'old-fashioned' practice into a high-fashion art form.
+The documented history of knitting begins in Ancient Egyptian, from the 3rd to 5th Ce structural complexity of the first socks, however, suggest that knitting is (6) archaeologists can prove.
+Knitting spread from the Middle East to Europe via Medite routes in the 14th Century, and even has (7) own art historical record; Mas Minden's Visit of the Angel, in (8) the Madonna is depicted knitting, dates back to wool garments became popular in the UK from Medieval times onwards, mainly (9) weather-resistant qualities, particularly among soldiers, sailors and labourers.
+William invented the first technical knitting machine in 1589, which transferred the bulk of the rural towns (10) city centres. sociations with white woman, this assumed blossomed in ending activity ting (4) e transforming entury AD.
+The older than erranean trade ter Bertram of 0 1410.
+Knitted of their Lee Calverton a.
 12 points